Yescomusa: The Ultimate Gardening Guide

 Once all of your plants are chosen, sketch out your garden before you start planting.
 Section plants with similar growing needs together.
 Plant taller plants toward the back of your garden so that they do not overshadow or block the sun from the shorter shrubs.

 The time of year and when you start planting your garden is important as well.
 For example, potatoes and peas are traditional vegetables that are grown around St. Patrick’s Day.
 Learn more about the traditional vegetables ready to be planted St. Patrick’s Day Season.

-There are many different types of seeds including heirloom, organic, hybrid, and gmo.
-Each type of seed has their specific needs and standards of growth.
+There are many different types of seeds including heirloom, organic, hybrid, and GMO.
+Each type of seed has its specific needs and standards of growth.
 Understanding the types of seeds you have is essential to your garden’s success.
 Though seeds are cheaper than the plant or flower itself, they tend to be harder to grow.

 Start Your Garden Indoors